kihyun1998/penterm/CODE.md

     return AppColor(
       primary: primary ?? this.primary,
       primaryVariant: primaryVariant ?? this.primaryVariant,
+      primaryHover: primaryHover ?? this.primaryHover,
+      primarySplash: primarySplash ?? this.primarySplash,
+      primaryHighlight: primaryHighlight ?? this.primaryHighlight,
       secondary: secondary ?? this.secondary,
       secondaryVariant: secondaryVariant ?? this.secondaryVariant,
       background: background ?? this.background,